Ford revives the Lincoln Continental, aims at U.S. and China

 What clinched it, said Ford Chief Executive Mark Fields, was that early designs for the next large Lincoln sedan “weren’t as good as we wanted them to be.”
 About 18 months ago, Fields said he and other senior executives decided to call the car the Continental based on the positive research.

 “Immediately, people’s eyes lit up,” Fields said.
-The show car debuts a new look for Lincoln, with a grille and stance that lean more towards Jaguar or Maserati than Cadillac or BMW.
+The show car debuts a new look for Lincoln, with a grille and stance that lean more toward Jaguar or Maserati than Cadillac or BMW.

 By 2020, Ford wants to expand Lincoln sales globally to 300,000 vehicles a year, about triple current sales, Fields said.